SSL Certificate explained in detail

 - Protects user’s sensitive information

-- Let’s users to complete a successful transaction without any risk of data loss
+- Allows users to make transactions without any risk of data theft

 - Eliminates browser warning and alerts